-To be eligible for Latinate honors at graduation, a student must have completed at least 45 semester hours from Averett (GPS) and 60 semester hours from Averett (traditional) for which quality points are earned and have the appropriate cumulative grade point average on work taken at Averett.
+To be eligible for Latinate honors at graduation, a student must have completed at least 45 semester hours from Averett (Averett Online) or 45 semester hours from Averett (traditional) for which quality points are earned and have the appropriate cumulative grade point average on work taken at Averett.
 Only academic work completed at Averett will be considered in computing the final grade point average.